 This section gives you an understanding of why the Wet Tropics of Queensland is recognised as a World Heritage Area.
 It also provides an insight into the many other reasons why people value the Area.

 A place has to be formally assessed and recognised for its outstanding universal value under the World Heritage Convention before it can be listed as a World Heritage Area.
 The term ‘outstanding universal value’ is not well known or very often used in general discussion, so we often say World Heritage values, just to keep it simple.

 The Wet Tropics rainforests are recognised internationally for their ancient ancestry and many unique plants and animals.
-It has Australia’s greatest diversity of animals and plants within an area of just 0.26% of the continent.
+The Wet Tropics World Heritage Area has Australia’s greatest diversity of animals and plants within an area of just 0.26% of the continent.
 Many plant and animal species in the Wet Tropics are found nowhere else in the world.
 The diverse range of vegetation communities are habitat to numerous rare and threatened species.

 The Wet Tropics is also recognised on the World Heritage list for its exceptional natural beauty, with superlative scenic features highlighted by extensive sweeping forest vistas, wild rivers, waterfalls, rugged gorges and coastal scenery.
 The Wet Tropics is unique in having two World Heritage Areas side by side - where the rainforest meets the reef.
 In particular, between the Daintree River and Cedar Bay, exceptional coastal scenery combines tropical rainforest and white sandy beaches with fringing offshore coral reefs.